onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-true by the way usually we use another word to talk about the stem of a tree and that word is crunk TR un k trunk so for a tree we talk about trunk for all plants it's called the stem so yes we can say the stem of a tree but we also normally
+true by the way usually we use another word to talk about the stem of a tree and that word is trunk TR un k trunk so for a tree we talk about trunk for all plants it's called the stem so yes we can say the stem of a tree but we also normally